 Excited to create a Bullet Journal and want to keep it organized at the same time?
 Bullet Journal Index is your way to go.
 It is one of the first pages of your Bullet Journal and acts as a table of contents.
 This is the page where you list what material is located on which pages throughout the bullet journal.
 It adds an extra organizing step to your Bullet Journal to make it a beneficial tool.
 It not only organizes your current bullet journal but also helps you go through the old ones without any trouble.

 Looking for inspiration to start a bullet journal?
-Check out our other posts for some excellent ideas here.
+Check out our complete guide to bullet journaling.

 Table of Contents